 Distinguished Research Professorship

 Applications are invited from all tenured professors, and assistant/associate professors on a tenure track.
 Terms of the research professorship will be for one year and will allow an opportunity for a dedicated full-time effort in research.
 Selection will be made on the basis of a distinguished record in research and a special opportunity which the release will facilitate.

 Applications must include a complete C.V., a supporting letter from the Department Chair, which also addresses plans for covering teaching and administrative duties of the nominee if required, and a statement of purpose from the applicant which must highlight the special opportunity that the release will offer.
 A single PDF file of the complete application must be emailed to Stephanie Attardi (firstname.lastname@example.org) in the Dean’s Office by Tuesday March 1, 2016.
 Each department may nominate up to two candidates each year for this award.
 If two candidates are submitted, they must be ranked by the department.
-Please send 7 copies of the application.
-Selection will be made by a committee of Chairs.
+Selection will be made by committee and approved by the Dean.

 Award of Excellence for Undergraduate Teaching